-The first structures that were built along East Colfax Avenue Corridor were apartments and big mansions, from 1880-1892, being a very up and coming residential area of Denver.
-The economic downturn from 1893-1920, encouraged the development of commercial structures.
-First thing to develop all over the city of Denver was the turning of big mansions into apt. buildings with several individual units in each formerly large home (like the Lumber Baron Mansion, located in another part of Denver; that happened much later in the 20th Century).
+The first buildings built along East Colfax Avenue Corridor were apartments and big mansions, from 1880-1892, when the area was an up and coming residential part of Denver.
+An economic downturn from 1893-1920 led to the development of commercial structures.
+Mansions all over Denver were turned into apartment buildings (similar to what happened with the Lumber Baron Mansion, in another part of Denver, much later in the 20th Century).

-Other types of commercial developments had a hard time getting a foothold in this area, because neighboring property owners protested.
-Finally, in 1910, the city of Denver stepped in and made it much easier to build commercial business structures.
+Other commercial developments had a hard time getting a foothold here, because neighboring property owners protested.
+In 1910, Denver stepped in and made it much easier to build commercial business structures.
 One source reported, “Denver adopted an ordinance allowing construction of commercial buildings on Colfax Avenue without the consent of other property owners on the block.
-This resulted in a boom of commercial developments, such as the Mammoth Skating Rink, and the cessation of residential development.
+This resulted in a boom of commercial developments, such as the Mammoth Skating Rink, and the cessation of residential development.”

 This opened the door for hotels, restaurants and stores to be built.

-The Newhouse Hotel started out being called The Hess Hotel, that attracted both regular folks and those that could afford the private bathroom suite.
-Because it was so close to the Colorado State Capitol buildings, people with business there could conveniently stay at this establishment; an easy walk to state meetings at the Colorado State Capitol.
-People on business trips to Denver, also found it convenient to stay at the Newhouse Hotel.
-Day workers who had jobs in Denver also liked to stay in the hotel’s more reasonable rooms.
+The Newhouse Hotel started out as The Hess Hotel, attracting both regular folks and those who could afford pricier amenities like the private bathroom suites.
+Because it was so close to the Colorado State Capitol buildings, people with business there could conveniently stay at this establishment, an easy walk to state meetings at the Colorado State Capitol.
+People on business trips to Denver also found it convenient to stay at the Newhouse Hotel.
+Day workers with jobs in Denver also liked to stay in the hotel.

-This establishment also got into the selling of sex business, which was a practice of many hotels in the western states who viewed prostitution very differently; seeing it as an amenity they could offer to those who stayed there or worked nearby.
+The Hess also got into the selling of sex business, a practice of many hotels in the western states, who viewed prostitution as an amenity they could offer.

-During Prohibition, The Hess Hotel broadened its business model and became a speakeasy, as well as offering sexual recreation.
-Urban Legend states that there were tunnels between the Capitol buildings and this hotel, which were probably bricked up at least by the beginning of World War 2, when the government ordered brothels to close to keep the morale of the soldiers up.
+During Prohibition, The Hess Hotel broadened its business model and became a speakeasy as well.
+Urban legend states that there were tunnels between the Capitol buildings and The Hess, which were probably bricked up at least by the beginning of World War 2, when the government ordered brothels to close to keep the morale of the soldiers up.

-During World War 2, The Hess Hotel changed its name to The Newhouse Hotel because of the anti-German sentiment strongly expressed in the Denver community.
+During World War 2, The Hess Hotel changed its name to The Newhouse Hotel because of local anti-German sentiment.
 The German owner wanted to stay in business in Denver.

-After World War 2, the middle class and upper middle class moved to the brand new homes built during Denver’s boom of new construction in cities just outside Denver.
-Yearning to live in residential communities in new homes, former residents rapidly sold their homes to developers who built high-density apartments.
-Renters and underclass were the ones left in this area.
-The city of Denver did open this door when they passed rules earlier in the century that favored commercial development; not wanting to listen to the homeowners anymore.
+After World War 2, the middle and upper middle classes moved into new homes built during Denver’s in the suburbs.
+City residents sold their homes to developers who built high-density apartments.
+Renters and the underclass were the ones left in this area.
+The city of Denver did open this door when they passed rules earlier in the century that favored commercial development, not wanting to listen to the homeowners anymore.

-As time marched on, predictably, the area around the Capitol became a down and out area where drugs, addicts to substances and alcohol, the mentally ill, the homeless, parolees and of course prostitutes lived and carried on business.
-A variety of reasons came together leading to this sad state of being.
+As time marched on, predictably, the area around the Capitol became a down and out zone where drugs, addicts, the mentally ill, the homeless, parolees, and of course prostitutes lived and carried on their business.

-The state had bought up a lot of old mansions for a song and housed recently released mentally ill people in these mansions turned apartments.
-The once proud Newhouse Hotel became a low rent flop house, and later became a place where Colorado State Corrections sent paroled sex offenders, because the old owner of the building gladly accepted these folks who had few other options and would provide steady occupancy.
-It was steady income but at the cost of adding to the perception of the hotel’s “creepy” reputation.
+The state had bought up many old mansions for a song and turned them into apartments, and housed recently released mentally ill people in them.
+The once proud Newhouse Hotel became a low rent flophouse, and later a place where Colorado State Corrections sent paroled sex offenders.
+It was steady income if you were an owner, but it came at the cost of adding to the perception of the hotel’s “creepy” reputation.

 Denver’s urban renewal efforts had the unintended consequence of pushing out the poor who came to live along the East Colfax Corridor.
-Businesses also took a hit when Interstate 70 was finished, depriving the businesses of drive-through tourist dollars.
+Businesses also took a hit when Interstate 70 was finished, depriving them of drive-through tourist dollars.
 Yikes.

-In 2009, The Newhouse Hotel was named as one the many historic buildings that survived the tear-down and build something new mentality that existed earlier in the mid-20th century and were still along the East Colfax Avenue Corridor.
-This district was given protection as a protected historic district that is listed on the National Register of Historic Places, and looked after by The United States Department of the Interior.
-This also meant that some funds could be available to restore these historic buildings.
+In 2009, The Newhouse Hotel was luckily one of those historic buildings that survived the tear-down and build something new mentality of the mid-20th century.
+The East Colfax Avenue Corridor district was given protection, listed on the National Register of Historic Places, and looked after by The United States Department of the Interior.
+This also meant that restoration funds could be made available.

-Up until the time when the Newhouse Hotel was sold to the current owner, drug deals were conducted in front of and around the building, and was a favorite place for members of this underclass to loiter.
-Sadly, the Newhouse Hotel wound up with a horrible, and creepy reputation, but still had its 1911 charm, and good structural bones.
+Up to the time when the Newhouse was sold to its current owner, drug deals were made in front of and around it, and it was a favorite place for members of the underclass to loiter.
+The hotel wound up with a bad reputation, yet still had some of its 1911 charm, and good structural bones.

-After phasing out current sex offenders living there in a timely manner, and working with the Denver Police Department to be sure no more sex offenders can live at the Newhouse Hotel in the future, they continued to clean up and renovate the lobby and the rooms.
+After phasing out current sex offenders who lived there in a timely manner, and working with the Denver Police Department to be sure no more of them could move in, Dikeou cleaned up and renovated the lobby and the rooms.
 As they cleaned up, they evicted people for being dirty.
-From August of 2013 through December of 2013, word got out on the street that nothing illegal is tolerated at the The Newhouse Hotel because of the new management.
+From August of 2013 through December of 2013, word got out on the street that nothing illegal would be tolerated at the The Newhouse Hotel by the new management.

-Rustin Walker, armed with a licensed firearm and mace, told the homeless and the drug dealers to move on and not loiter around the perimeter of the hotel.
-After a few fights and resistance, people compiled A fence was put up around the entire hotel property and much better lighting was installed.
-The Newhouse Hotel now enjoys a respectable long and short stay clientele and residents.
-It now is a moneymaker!
+Dikeou manager Rustin Walker, armed with a licensed firearm and mace, told the homeless and the drug dealers to move on and not to loiter around the perimeter of the hotel.
+After a few fights and resistance, people complied.
+A fence was put up around the hotel property, and much better lighting was installed.
+The Newhouse now enjoys a respectable long and short stay clientele and residents.
+It is also a moneymaker!

 HISTORY OF MANIFESTATIONS

-When a fixer-upper opportunity is renovated, improved and restored, becoming better than it was, this positive transformation can act like an environmental trigger to bring back former residents/owners/folks with an attachment that are now in spirit form, for a visit or stay.
+When a fixer-upper opportunity is renovated, improved and restored, the transformation can act like an environmental trigger to bring back the spirits of former residents, owners, and folks with an attachment to the place, for a visit or stay.

-Working as a prostitute has often turned out to be a risky line of work, where losing your life was a reality.
+Prostitution is a risky line of work, where the possibility of losing your life is a reality.

-An Apparition of a prostitute for many years after her death was still working, trying to lure men into a room.
+The apparition of a prostitute has been seen, still working, trying to lure men into a room.

-When a person is killed while working because of a consequence of their actions or behavior, sometimes they stay to try to undo their accident or consequence, and continue on what they were doing.
-Sometimes they don’t want to admit to themselves that they were killed because of what they were doing.
-They may think that they are still alive.
+When a person is killed on the job as consequence of their behavior, sometimes they stay to try to undo the event, and continue to do what they were doing.
+Sometimes they don’t want to admit to themselves that they had a role in their own death.
+They may even think they are still alive.

-The woman prostitute mentioned above was probably killed trying to steal money out of the wallets of her customers.
+The prostitute mentioned above may have been killed trying to steal money out of the wallets of her customers.

-Other spirits who may have died from a drug over-dose or as a consequence of their chosen life-style, may also be still hanging out in the place that they last called home.
-However no negative energy has been felt, so perhaps not.
+Other spirits who may have died from drug overdoses or as a consequence of their chosen lifestyles, may also be still hanging out in the places they last called home.
+However, since no negative energy has detected, then perhaps not.

-She was described as being “vivacious”, and liked to wear the outfit of a prostitute; short shorts and a revealing top.
-She appeared in solid form, looking like a live person.
+She was described as being “vivacious”, and liked to wear the outfits of a prostitute; short shorts and a revealing top.
+She has appeared in solid form, looking like a live person.

-It is said that for many years she has tried to seduce and lure men looking for paid sexual recreation, appearing before them as a solid, realistic-looking lady of the night.
-While they didn’t get any action, Deborah did steal their wallets.
-It is said that they woke up in the alley behind the hotel.
+It is said that for many years she has tried to seduce and lure men looking for paid sexual recreation, appearing as a realistic-looking lady of the night.
+While her men didn’t get any “action”, Deborah did steal their wallets.
+It is said that they woke up without their money in the alley behind the hotel.

-Former living residents and staff have had many experiences with former spirit residents over the years who were described as being friendly and willing to share their former rooms.
+Residents and staff have had many experiences with former spirit residents over the years, describing them as being friendly and willing to share their old rooms.

-Current staff and residents and visitors also report many experiences in areas of the hotel besides the rooms.
+Current staff, residents and visitors also report many experiences in areas of the hotel besides the rooms.

 Probably so.
 The friendly spirits remain and are accepted by the staff and manager as part of the hotel.
-Nothing negative or unhappy feelings are felt.
+Nothing negative or unhappy has been felt.

-The entity of Deborah who may not of known that she was dead may have gotten the message that people in her line of work are no longer welcome at the Newhouse Hotel and floated off to haunt somewhere else.
-She watched as the manager evicted her usual type of person she preyed upon.
+The entity of Deborah, who may not have known that she was dead, may have gotten the message that people in her line of work are no longer welcome at the Newhouse Hotel and floated off to haunt somewhere else.
+She watched as the manager evicted the types of people she preyed upon.
 Her usual clients are gone and the residents who live here now are not interested in paid sexual recreation.

-In several sources, staff have said that they have had many experiences with friendly spirits, probably in the common areas, and the rooms themselves.
+Several sources report that staff say that they have had many experiences with friendly spirits, probably in the common areas, and the rooms themselves.
 I can see how spirit residents are enjoying the newly restored lobby and sitting room!

-No hard evidence that might of been caught has been shared with the public.
-Paranormal groups probably haven’t been allowed to investigate because most of the hotel is now full with paying residents.
-Plus, as all spirit visitors are benign, friendly, and happy souls, the owners don’t want to rock the spectral boat by allowing sometimes rude investigators in to do an investigation.
+No hard evidence that might have been caught has been shared with the public.
+Paranormal groups probably haven’t been allowed to investigate because the hotel is full with paying residents.
+Plus, as the hotel’s spirit visitors are benign, friendly, and happy souls, the owners don’t want to rock the spectral boat by allowing researchers (who can sometimes be rude) in for investigations.

 1128 Grant Street